LorenFrankLab/spyglass/docs/src/contribute.md

 1. In `CITATION.cff`, update the `version` key.
 2. Make a pull request with changes.
-3. After the pull request is merged, pull this merge commit and tag it with `gig tag {version}`
+3. After the pull request is merged, pull this merge commit and tag it with `git tag {version}`
 4. Publish the new release tag.
 Run `git push origin {version}`.
 This will rebuild docs and push updates to PyPI.
 5. Make a new